M-More/SE100/Learning React.md

 ***

+###Pros & Cons of React
+####Pros

+1. Virtual DOM in ReactJS makes user experience better and developer’s work faster
+2. Permission to reuse React components significantly saves time
+3. One-direction data flow in ReactJS provides a stable code
+4. An open-source Facebook library: constantly developing and open to the community
+5. Wide React and Redux toolset

+#### Cons
+1. High pace of development
+2. Poor documentation
+3. JSX’s complexity and consequent steep learning curve

+***

 ### Conclusion
 React is an insanely powerful framework.Implementing a virtual DOM, it allows us to render components super fast whilst removing any unnecessary overhead from DOM operations.